vchintal/jdg-cross-datacenter-replication/README.md

 * At least __3 GB of additional RAM__ per VM is required for the demo
 * Make sure environment variable __JAVA_HOME__ is set and __java__ is in the __PATH__.
 * If Linux is one of the platforms on which the demo is run, ensure that a decent value for __ulimit__ is set.
-If running the demo under a user account, add the line `ulimit -u 4096` in the user's ___.profile___ file <br/>
+If running the demo under a user account, add the line `ulimit -u 4096` in the user's ___.profile___ file
 * If RHEL is one of the platforms check the file : `/etc/security/limits.d/90-nproc.conf` and make sure that user account under which the demo is run has the same settings as the root.
 You may need to create an entry for the user account if one doesn't exist already
 * The packaged Shell scripts use [screen](http://www.gnu.org/software/screen/manual/screen.html) to run processes in the background, so make sure it is installed.
 On RHEL or Mac type `screen` on the command-line to check if it is installed.
 If not installed on RHEL, run `sudo yum install screen`, provided your account is in the sudoers list
+* When running the demo on two VMs, first run the demo with firewalls disabled on both VMs.
+If it works with firewalls disabled and doesn't work as expected when firewalls are enabled, at least you know where the problem lies.

 Installation
 ------------

-1. Download this project as a zip file and uzip the file in a location of choice on the machine hosting the __Site 1 JDG cluster__. *From here on every __installation__ instruction is expected to be run within the unzipped folder*
+1. Download this project as a zip file and uzip the file in a location of choice on the machine hosting the __Site 1 JDG cluster__. *From here on, every __installation__ instruction is expected to be run within the unzipped folder*
 2. Get a copy of the `rhq-bundle-deployer-4.10.0.zip` from [here](http://search.maven.org/remotecontent?filepath=org/rhq/rhq-ant-bundle-common/4.10.0/rhq-ant-bundle-common-4.10.0.zip) and unzip it in the project folder.
-The project's folder structure should resemble the list below:
+After this step, the project's folder structure should resemble the list below:

 		cross-datacenter-replication> ls
 				rhq-bundle-deployer-4.10.0/